MCLifeLeader/CS364/Final Document/CS364_SRS_Document.md

 #### 4.2.17.1 Scores in every assignments and overall grades

-A tester will submit a test assignment, another tester will “grade” it, and the original test  will confirm whether they see the grade in the calender or not.
+A tester will submit a test assignment, another tester will “grade” it, and the original test  will confirm whether they see the grade in the calendar or not.

 ### 4.2.18 Widget